 The big question in Connecticut is can these groups get on the same page, or can the legislature pass a bill that cuts one or more of these entities out?

-That will undoubtedly require the tribes cutting the lottery and possibly OTBs into specific forms of gambling.
+That will undoubtedly require the tribes to cut the lottery and possibly OTBs into specific forms of gambling.
 That could mean online lottery products and perhaps retail or kiosk sports betting at OTBs.
-The comprehensive bills give the legislature plenty of wiggle room to strip out some forms of gambling or open it up to some entities.”
+However, the comprehensive bills give the legislature plenty of wiggle room to strip out some forms of gambling or open it up to some entities.”

 Remember the Rhode Island Catastrophe of 2019?